 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 California is known for its sights.
-Its diverse landscape is truly something to behold; they along with the countless manmade California landmarks are a testament to that.
-From the Golden Gate Bridge to the Hollywood Sign, these landmarks attract tourists from all over the world.
+Its diverse landscape is truly something to behold; they, along with the countless manmade California landmarks, are a testament to that.
+From the Golden Gate Bridge to the Hollywood Sign, these landmarks attract tourists worldwide.
 Here are the most famous landmarks in California.

 - Most Famous California Landmarks to Visit